GLOBAL MARKETS-Wild week for markets set to end quietly

 "The problems have not gone away.
 The movement of currencies is still bubbling away underneath," said Paul Chesterton, a trader at brokerage Peregrine & Black.

-German bond yields edged lower, defying the sudden surge in oil, as data showed consumer prices in Europe's biggest economy had been weighed down by falling energy costs.
+German bond yields edged lower, defying a sudden surge in oil, as data showed consumer prices in Europe's biggest economy had been weighed down by falling energy costs.

 Oil saw its biggest one-day bounce since 2009 on Thursday, with North Sea Brent and U.S. light crude rising more than 10 percent.
 U.S. crude is on track for its first weekly gain in nine weeks, ending its longest losing streak since 1986.